Revelation (short story): Strength, courage and faith

 O'Connor described Ruby Turpin as "a country female Jacob" in a letter saying, "You got to be a very big woman to shout at the Lord across a hogpen."
-From the story in the Book of Genesis 32:22-32, Jacob wrestles God embodied as an angel.
+From the story in the Book of Genesis 32:22–32, Jacob wrestles God embodied as an angel.
 Jacob and the angel wrestle all night, and after the angel surrenders it wounds Jacob by dislocating his hip and accedes to Jacob's demand for a blessing.
 In "Revelation", Mary Grace wounds Mrs. Turpin with a book and attacks her, and then is defeated by succumbing to restraint and sedation.
 After the attack, Ruby Turpin asks Mary Grace for a revelation and receives what appears to be a curse for which the woman considers a blessing, a sign of the strength of her faith in God.
 Jacob's physical strength is a metaphor for Ruby Turpin's courage even though it may have been fostered by over-confidence.
 By courageously demanding answers from God about her predicament, Ruby Turpin gains a response in the form of the vision from the hogpen.
 The story ends with the hope that she will use her courage to gain her redemption since the lesson of the vision is that the baptized may be subjected to purgation for their sins before ascending to Heaven, a doctrine of the Roman Catholic Church.

 Rising and convergence

 The highway and bridge in the sky

 As "Revelation" alludes to the Bible story of Jacob, the protagonist's vision from her pig parlor recalls Jacob's Ladder.
-The author, who at the time "Revelation" was being drafted was disabled by lupus and required crutches in order to walk, has her characters ascend skyward on a bridge.
+The author, who at the time "Revelation" was being drafted was disabled by lupus and required crutches to walk, has her characters ascend skyward on a bridge.
 The purple bridge on which the souls of the dead traverse to Heaven through a field of fire is an extension of the lavender-colored highway that carries the souls of the living (for example, Claud and his workers in his truck).
 The junction of the highway and bridge is a metaphor for the moment of death.
 The bridge is a realization of Particular Judgment that Catholics believe occurs immediately after death that involves the cleansing and purification of souls.
 The colors of the highway and bridge likely reflect the liturgical colors assigned by the Second Vatican Council which was proceeding at the time of O'Connor's death, violet or purple is for the Sacrament of Reconciliation for the living, and is allowed for the Requiem Mass for the dead.